tomkimpson/NPE_for_RW_inference/README.md

 SNPE typically achieves better posterior estimates by iteratively refining the training data distribution, focusing simulations on parameter regions more likely given the observed data.

-## Citation

-If you use this code in your research, please cite the original paper:

-> Simpson, M.J., & Planck, P. (2025).
-[Paper title]. bioRxiv.
-DOI: 10.1101/2025.05.25.656057v4

-## License

-This project's code is provided for research purposes.
-The external code in `external_code/` retains its original license from the source repository.